IKE Platform

 ws:release-status — diagnose in-flight releases

 Read-only diagnostic for any in-flight or partial workspace release.
-Walks every checked-out subproject in workspace.yaml, collects git artifacts that indicate an interrupted release (release/ branches and unpushed v tags), and prints a punch list with one line per subproject.
+Walks every checked-out member of the working set, collects git artifacts that indicate an interrupted release (release/ branches and unpushed v tags), and prints a punch list with one line per member.
 The footer recommends a next action — typically pointing at IKE-RELEASE-RECOVERY.md for the matching state.

 Performs no mutations.
 Run this any time you suspect a release went sideways.